-A good irrigation design will apply water evenly, and meet the water needs of the landscape with components that match the size, shape and plants being watered.
+A good irrigation design will apply water evenly, and meet the water needs of the landscape with components that match the size, shape, and plants being watered.
 For shrub areas, consider drip irrigation.
 With drip irrigation, water is delivered to plants’ roots, right where it is needed.
 Additionally, because only areas with plants receive water and very little moisture is lost to evaporation, it is an effective way to meet water needs using much less water.
 These systems can adapt to what you are growing and expand with your garden through adding and changing the size of emitters utilized.

-The Medford Water Commission (MWC) web site has considerable information within the conservation section.
-In addition to links to other sites, here are comprehensive specific pages on the MWC site:
+The Medford Water Commission (MWC) website has considerable information within the conservation section.
+In addition to links to other sites, here are specific, comprehensive pages on the MWC site:

 Drought Tolerant Plants for Oregon’s Rogue Valley, which includes tips and a plant list from Shooting Star Nursery.

 Urban Living handbook 7 Tips for Xeriscape and Water conservation in Your Home.